Dustin Dollin: Early life

 Dollin was born in Ballina, New South Wales, Australia, and raised in Katoomba, New South Wales.
 In a 2006 interview, Dollin stated in relation to his place of origin:

 "Growing up is growing up.
 It doesn't really matter where you are because you don't really know any better when you're a kid.
 I knew I was poor, but that again just teaches you how to swindle money.
 Also, where I grew up is one of the most beautiful places in the world.
 And I would know; I've been everywhere."

 In a 2008 interview, Dollin explained that he hates returning to Katoomba because "too many old friends are junkies."

 Professional skateboarding

 Following Dollin's appearance at the Tampa Am contest, the Stereo skateboard brand agreed to recruit him to its "flow" program.
 Former professional skateboarder Danny Gonzales recalled thinking at the time: "At 17 the dude was already a wastoid.
 Later that night when we bar hopped, I kept either seeing or hearing him yelling and screaming for not getting into the bars.
 I thought, god, this kid’s fuckin’ crazy."

 Dollin was asked to ride for the Vans footwear company in 1999 and has identified John Cardiel as his favorite Vans team member.
-However, in a 2013 interview, Dollin referred to the Vans team as a "family" and declined to nominate a favorite rider.
+However, in a 2013 interview, Dollin referred to the Vans team as a "family" and declined to nominate a favourite rider.

 Sponsors

-As of September 2016, Dollin's sponsors are Baker skateboards, Spitfire wheels, Independent Truck Company, Volcom, Vans shoes, Happy Hour Sunglasses, Psockadelic and Shake Junt.
+As of September 2025, Dollin's sponsors are Baker skateboards, Spitfire wheels, Independent Truck Company, HRS shoes, Happy Hour Sunglasses, Psockadelic and Shake Junt.